Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 providing a single argument that is a number always creates an array with the given number of items, whereas an argument of any other type creates a one-item array that contains specific value:

-	var colors = new Array(3); //create an array with three items var names = new Array(“Greg”); //create an array with one item, the string “Greg”
+	var colors = new Array(3); //create an array with three items var names = new Array(â€œGregâ€); //create an array with one item, the string â€œGregâ€

 we can also do this:

-	var colors = new Array(“red”, “blue”, “green”);
+	var colors = new Array(â€œredâ€, â€œblueâ€, â€œgreenâ€);

 the **new** operator can be omitted when using the  Array constructor:

-	var colors = Array(3); //create an array with three items var names = Array(“Greg”); //create an array with one item, the string “Greg”
+	var colors = Array(3); //create an array with three items var names = Array(â€œGregâ€); //create an array with one item, the string â€œGregâ€

 - **length** is not read-only.
 Buy setting the **length** property, you can easily remove items from or add items to the end of the array.